Tamoxifen vs. Aromatase Inhibitors – How do they work?

 What happens when tamoxifen doesn’t work?

 However, some ER-positive patients do not respond to tamoxifen, or they may become resistant.
 Although the mechanisms to explain the resistance to tamoxifen remains unclear, one of the hypotheses is that when cells are “fed up” with this drug, they sometimes respond by elevating the expression of the gene “AKT”.
 This is a survival gene that helps to stimulate cell growth and proliferation in normal situations.
-In breast cancer, the AKT gene can become overactive and confer resistance by allowing cancer cells to continue using the oestrogen receptor even in the presence of tamoxifen7.
+In breast cancer, the AKT gene can become overactive and confer resistance by allowing cancer cells to continue using the estrogen receptor even in the presence of tamoxifen7.

 Another hypothesis why some patients might not benefit from tamoxifen is because of an enzyme called CYP2D6.
 This enzyme converts tamoxifen into its active form and about 10% of people have a CYP2D6 enzyme that does not function well8.
 Having an abnormal CYP2D6 enzyme might prevent tamoxifen from blocking estrogen receptors and cancer growth.